Home...

 Free pilates Exercises Online

-1. (Keeping the balls of your toes on the ground and your toes long and relaxed): Draw the balls of your toes back towards your heals, thus forming the arches.
+1. (Keeping the balls of your toes on the ground and your toes long and relaxed): Draw the balls of your foot back towards your heals, thus forming the arches.

 2. Hold, and release.